Nico-Posateri/c-software-rasterizer/README.md

 - **6** - Renders the mesh textured
 - **7** - Renders the mesh textured with a wireframe
 - **8** - Renders the mesh textured with a wireframe and vertices

-I would eventually like to return to this to implement a parallel / subpixel rasterization method.

 ## Additional Information